 As you already know, we are in the midst of a worldwide pandemic, and many of us are worried about our families, our friends, and our pets.
-We've been working non-stop over the last few weeks to understand how this can affect our pets and what we as a community can do to help.
-Below is what Basepaws is doing to help our cat parents, employees and families.
+We've been working non-stop to understand how this can and does affect our pets and what we as a company and the wider community can do to help.
+Below is what Basepaws is doing for our cat parents, employees and families.

 If you are feeling anxious right now, you are not alone.
 Staying home, protecting ourselves and others is critical, but can become lonely and stressful.
 We, and the wider pet parent community, are here for you.
 The internet can be an overwhelming place right now, so our scientists and veterinarians are working hard to share the best, most vetted knowledge about this disease and if/how it affects our pets.
 Join our Basepaws Facebook Page and our Basepaws Cat DNA Club where we provide up to date info while answering your questions about how to protect and care for your pets at this time.

 Everyone here at Basepaws wants to help.
-That's why we've partnered with AdoptAPet.com and will be donating $5 from every Basepaws CatKit sale.
+That's why we've partnered with AdoptAPet.com and have donated $5 from every Basepaws CatKit sale in April.
 It's the least we can do.
 We couldn’t be more grateful for your support and are happy to pay it forward.

 Be diligent in practicing social distancing and limit contact with other people.
 This perhaps is the most important thing you can do to keep yourself and others safe.